argonautproject/questionnaire/source/pages/adaptive.md

 ## Introduction

-The Argonaut Questionnaire Implementation Guide defines a series of interactions which cover the basic workflow for the creation, discovery and retrieval of "computer adaptive forms" using FHIR Questionnaire and QuestionnaireResponse and the FHIR API.
+The Argonaut Questionnaire Implementation Guide defines a series of interactions which cover the basic workflow for the creation, discovery and retrieval of "**computer adaptive forms**" using FHIR Questionnaire and QuestionnaireResponse and the FHIR API.

 - Dynamic forms
 - Adjust what questions are asked based on previous answers